usmiva/iris-task/README.md

 # iris-task

+## Install the requirements to run the notebooks
+bash'''pip install -r requirements.txt'''

-A Story of the arXiv Dataset Through Recent Research
+arXiv Dataset and Recent Research

 The earliest of the works in this trajectory is that of [Ginev et al. (2019)](https://arxiv.org/pdf/1908.10993) , who framed arXiv papers not merely as documents but as rich sources of scientific statements.
 Instead of focusing on whole-paper classification, they introduced the task of scientific statement classification, breaking articles into semantically meaningful units and showing that arXiv provides sufficient linguistic diversity for learning fine-grained distinctions across scientific discourse.
 Their work demonstrated that the dataset supports granular semantic tasks beyond simple category prediction.